-Supervisor Gomez made a motion to approve Resolution No. 2021 - 01 authorizing SEAGO to submit an application to the Arizona Department of Housing for CARES Act CDBG-CV 1 and 2 funding for Emergency Subsistence Payments as described and presented.
+Matt McLachlan made a motion to recommend that the Executive Board approve Resolution No. 2021 - 01 authorizing SEAGO to submit an application to the Arizona Department of Housing for CARES Act CDBG-CV 1 and 2 funding for Emergency Subsistence Payments.